Social Media Top 5: Social Media ailments? Don’t hold your breath for a cure

 5. Seesmagoraphobia: an acute condition, signified in extreme cases, largely by Seesmic, Utterz and some YouTube users, by a preference for recording badly-lit webcam “bon-mots” and waiting for replies over face-to-face human interaction.

-6 Responses to “Social Media Top 5: Social Media ailments?
+6 thoughts on “Social Media Top 5: Social Media ailments?
 Don’t hold your breath for a cure”

 And what do you call that look on your face, Doug?
 ConfooZoon?